 8. DON’T forget to get everything in writing

 Once you and the hiring manager settle on a compensation package, ask for documentation of your salary and any special arrangements in writing, along with a job description and a list of responsibilities for your new role.
 Ensure the document is signed by both you and the employer.

 If you’d like to get a better starting salary offer, you have to ask for it.
-Job seekers too often accept the first salary that's offered.
-Yet many companies set starting salaries as a range, with a variance of 5 or 10 percent.
-All it takes to find out if there is wiggle room in the budget is a simple question: “I was hoping for something closer to [specific amount].
+Job seekers too often accept the first number that's offered.
+Yet many companies set starting salaries as a range with ample wiggle room.
+All it takes to find out if there is flexibility in the budget is a simple question: “I was hoping for something closer to [specific amount].
 Is that possible?”
 Then wait for the response.

-The more prepared and professional you are, the more likely you are to negotiate a great salary, so again, gather as much knowledge as you can about the position and comparable salaries for your region.
+The more prepared and professional you are, the more likely you are to negotiate a great salary, so again, gather as much knowledge as you can about comparable jobs and salaries in your region.
 Know your worth, practice your pitch, and speak up for yourself.

 Continuing your job search?
 Learn how Robert Half can help.